-The panel was asked what was the most important area of growth in compliance -- privacy, technological risk, or something else?
+The panel was asked where was the most important area of growth in compliance--privacy, technological risk, or something else?
 Jane Birnie said that privacy would definitely become a more important area of focus.

-The panelists were asked whether there will eventually be a global compliance officer professional designation akin to the CSA designation.
+The panelists were asked whether there will eventually be a global compliance officer designation like the CSA designation.
 Mary Moffett said that compliance is a relatively new field, and the visibility and importance of the compliance role has continuously increased.
-She felt that the future would lead to an accreditation requirement at some point, but she added that there were some downsides to that, because the significant number of roles that can lend themselves to a compliance role is one of the wonderful features of this area and an accreditation requirement could undermine that.
+Ms. Moffett felt that the future would lead to an accreditation requirement at some point, but she added that there were some downsides to that, because the significant number of roles that can lend themselves to a compliance role is one of the wonderful features of this area and an accreditation requirement could undermine that.
 Jane Birnie felt that such a designation was not necessary and it was better to view compliance as a key function of the business itself.

-Equitable Access to Mentorship and Sponsorship Maira Stewart, Head, Legal Ops, and Strategic Initiatives, Stikeman Elliott Natasha Bhimji, Director, Student Programs, Diversity, Equity and Inclusion, Stikeman Elliott
+Equitable Access to Mentorship and Sponsorship Maira Stewart, Head, Legal Ops , and Strategic Initiatives, Stikeman Elliott Natasha Bhimji, Director

-Maira Stewart asserted that at Stikeman Elliott, Diversity and Team Resiliency requires high levels of cooperation, effective communication, and strong social ties (see Illustration 7).
+Maira Stewart said that resiliency requires high levels of co-operation, effective communication, and strong social ties (see Illustration 7).

-She also mentioned that a key element to building resiliency as a team was for the organization to be diverse (see Illustration 8).
+She also mentioned that a key element to building resiliency is a team was for it to be diverse (see Illustration 8).

-There is also, Ms. Stewart indicated, a continuum to the mentor-sponsorship spectrum (see Illustration 9).
-She added that women and men from diverse backgrounds are over-mentored but yet undersponsored relative to other groups (see Illustration 10).
+There is also, it was mentioned, a spectrum to the mentor-sponsorship spectrum (see Illustration 9).
+She added that women and men from diverse backgrounds are over-mentored and under-sponsored relative to other groups (see Illustration 10).